SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 :::greybox
 Please action email subject: **{{Email subject}}**

-I'll call in 5 minutes to follow up.
+I'll call in 1 minute to follow up.
 :::
 :::good
 Good example - Has a task, and gives context
 :::

 :::greybox
-Calling in 5 minutes.
+Calling in 1 minute.
 See the PBI:

 **{{URL}}**
 :::